 The autoland system does not require visual cues to adjust the flight profile as it uses sensors and telemetry data to know exactly where the aircraft is in relation to the runway and ground and will start to adjust the profile based on that data.

 Autoland works through independent autopilot systems on the aircraft.
 The autopilots receive information about the plane’s position and height in relation to the runway’s centreline and the ground respectively.
 Using this information, the autopilot systems adjust the flight controls and maneuver automatically toward the runway, and makes a landing by itself.

 Information on the plane’s position in relation to the runway is provided by the Instrument Landing System (ILS).
 ILS is a ground-based system that includes:

 - The Localizer: This transmits radio signals that provide lateral guidance to a plane so that it can be centered on the runway at touchdown.

 - Glideslope: This provides vertical guidance to a plane so that it can maintain a 3° vertical descent profile.

 Height data is also confirmed using a Radio Altimeter.
-This device acts similar to the sonar on a submarine.
-It sends a radio pulse out of an antenna mounted on the belly of the aircraft and the time it takes for the signal to leave and bounce back off the ground is then used to calculate the height of the aircraft above terrain.
+This device acts similarly to the sonar on a submarine.
+It sends a radio pulse out of an antenna mounted on the belly of the aircraft and the time it takes for the signal to leave and bounce back off the ground is then used to calculate the height of the aircraft above the terrain.